Japan’s Working Holiday Visa for Australians

 If you arrive at Narita, Haneda (Tokyo), Kansai (Osaka) or Nagoya (Chubu) international airports, you can collect your residence card on arrival at the airport.

 Otherwise, you can apply for your residence card at an Immigration Office after entering Japan and must do so within 90 days.
-The residence card allows you to leave and re-enter Japan without requiring a re-entry permit.

 The working holiday visa will initially be valid for six months, but you can extend for a further six months.
 This should be done within three months prior to the visa’s expiry at any Japanese Immigration Office.